jronallo/iiif-workshop/workshop/presentation/drag-and-drop.md

 ### Universal Viewer

-In a separate window open up [Universal Viewer](../viewers/uv.html).
+In a separate window open up [Universal Viewer](../viewers/uv.html). (_This may work better in Chrome than Firefox due to XHR restrictions with HTTP._)

 Place the window with Universal Viewer off to one side and the window with this page off to the other side.